tyknkd/flashcard-app/PAGE_TESTING.md

 ### Page 1: Home Page ###
 * Page Description (include a mockup or hand drawn image of the page)

-    * Header with Links
+    * Header with logo
+    * Navigation menu
-    * Single Column
+    * Single column
+    * Flashcard deck preview
-    * Description of Service
+    * Description of service
-    * Big Green Link to Deck Viewing Pages
+    * Prominent button to deck viewing page
+    * Login and register links or user name and logout link if logged in
-    * Footer with Contact
+    * Footer with contact

 * Parameters needed for the page